A group of inspiring Meredith College women shared their stories during “Meredith Callings: A Panel of Powerful Women,” on September 5, 2018.

-The variety of ways that the panelists found their careers was appealing to students in the audience.
+The variety of ways the panelists found their careers was appealing to students in the audience.

 “Not everyone knows what they want to do and that scares them, while some know exactly what they want to do.
 Hearing the stories of each panelist provided different experiences that the freshmen may be able to relate to,” said Chelsea Carre’, ’19, who introduced the panel discussion.

-Ashley Ricks, ’19, serves as a student adviser and has read each summer reading selection while at Meredith.
+Ashley Ricks, ’19, serves as a student advisor and has read each summer reading selection while at Meredith.
 Callings is her favorite of the four.

 “Callings is a great book for any age because it proves that people find their calling at different times in their lifetime,” Ricks said.
 “I found the book hard to put down since I was so intrigued with every story.”

 The Summer Reading Program was created to enhance the academic climate on campus and to engage incoming first-year students in a shared intellectual endeavor with the entire campus community, including students, faculty, staff, and alumnae.